lsst/dp0_lsst_io/docs/delegate-resources/guidelines.rst

 (`Korytov et al 2019 <https://ui.adsabs.harvard.edu/abs/2019ApJS..245...26K/abstract>`_), “The LSST DESC DC2 Simulated Sky Survey” (`arXiv:2010.05926 <https://arxiv.org/abs/2010.05926>`_),
 and potentially “DESC DC2 Data Release Note” (`arXiv:2101.04855 <https://arxiv.org/abs/2101.04855>`_) if you used the Object or Truth-Match tables, which are presented in that release note.

-**Consider extending co-authorship or acknowledgments to DP0 delegates whose work you used, or who have helped you, as appropriate.**
+**Consider extending co-authorship or acknowledgments to DP0 users whose work you used, or who have helped you, as appropriate.**
-Delegates are encouraged to openly share their DP0-related work and/or code during :doc:`/delegate-resources/virtual-events`, via the `Community Forum <https://community.lsst.org/>`_, and in the shared GitHub shared repositories `delegate-contributions-dp02 <https://github.com/rubin-dp0/delegate-contributions-dp02>`__ or `delegate-contributions-dp03 <https://github.com/rubin-dp0/delegate-contributions-dp03>`__.
+Users are encouraged to openly share their DP0-related work and/or code during :doc:`/delegate-resources/virtual-events`, via the `Community Forum <https://community.lsst.org/>`_, and in the shared GitHub shared repositories `delegate-contributions-dp02 <https://github.com/rubin-dp0/delegate-contributions-dp02>`__ or `delegate-contributions-dp03 <https://github.com/rubin-dp0/delegate-contributions-dp03>`__.
 This is intended to facilitate collaboration, which requires proper acknowledgments.
-For example, if you use another delegate’s Jupyter Notebook as a starting point for your Notebook, give credit to that person at the top of your Notebook.
+For example, if you use another user’s Jupyter Notebook as a starting point for your Notebook, give credit to that person at the top of your Notebook.
-If another delegate’s work contributed to your DP0-related publication, consider including an acknowledgment, citing their relevant publications, and/or extending co-authorship, as appropriate.
+If another user’s work contributed to your DP0-related publication, consider including an acknowledgment, citing their relevant publications, and/or extending co-authorship, as appropriate.

 **Be aware that DP0-related work done by Science Collaboration (SC) members might be subject to the publication policies of their Science Collaborations.**
 Significant overlap between the DP0 working groups and SC working groups, committees, or task forces is to be expected, because the science goals of DP0 and the SCs overlap (i.e., preparing for LSST).
-Each SC has their own policies regarding collaboration, co-authorship, and publications and delegates are responsible for following the policies of their SCs, if and when they pertain to their DP0-related work.
+Each SC has their own policies regarding collaboration, co-authorship, and publications and users are responsible for following the policies of their SCs, if and when they pertain to their DP0-related work.
-If cases of real or perceived conflict between the general open nature of DP0 collaboration and any SC policies arise, delegates are expected to understand and abide by their SC’s policies.
+If cases of real or perceived conflict between the general open nature of DP0 collaboration and any SC policies arise, users are expected to understand and abide by their SC’s policies.
-In other words, the fact that work is DP0-related does not nullify any SC policies that might apply to a delegate’s work.
+In other words, the fact that work is DP0-related does not nullify any SC policies that might apply to a user’s work.
-Example scenarios might include sharing SC-developed software with delegates who are not members of that SC, or using code or analysis results collaboratively by delegates in a SC publication.
+Example scenarios might include sharing SC-developed software with users who are not members of that SC, or using code or analysis results collaboratively by users in a SC publication.

-Note that the `Rubin Observatory Publication Policy <https://docushare.lsst.org/docushare/dsweb/Get/LPM-162>`_ does not apply to publications by delegates that are based on their DP0 work.
+Note that the `Rubin Observatory Publication Policy <https://docushare.lsst.org/docushare/dsweb/Get/LPM-162>`_ does not apply to publications by users that are based on their DP0 work.